buildbot/buildbot/master/docs/relnotes/index.rst

 * workdir behavior has been unified:

-  - getWorkdir() is now in :py:class:`~buildbot.process.buildstep.BuildStep`, and choose the workdir given following priority:
+  - ``workdir`` attribute of steps is now a property in :py:class:`~buildbot.process.buildstep.BuildStep`, and choose the workdir given following priority:

         * workdir of the step, if defined